 Streeton Lawyers has extensive experience in all aspects of criminal law.

 There are a number of offences relating to ‘breaking and entering’.
-The offence that the police charge you with will be dependent on: If and when you broke into or out of the house, and Whether you intended or actually committed a serious indicatable offence.
-A dwelling-house is considered any building or structure which is… Read more »
+The type of break and enter offence that the police charge you with will be dependent on: If and when you broke into or out of the house, and Whether you intended or actually committed a serious indicatable offence.
+A dwelling-house is considered any… Read more »